digitalcytometry/cytospace/README.md

 ## Running CytoSPACE

-Please note that currently, CytoSPACE must be run from directly inside the cytospace installation directory: the working directory should be `/path/to/cytospace` when making the `cytospace [input files]` call.
+Please note that currently, CytoSPACE must be run from directly inside the cloned CytoSPACE directory: the working directory should be `/path/to/cloned/cytospace` when making the `cytospace [input files]` call.

 <details><summary>Expand section</summary>